 Some people say that Jesus Christ is not the Son of God simply because, according to them, He has no wife.

 The word son ordinarily means a male child.
-But spiritually it means one who is procreated or who is caused to be or who receives life.
+But spiritually it means one who is procreated, or one who is caused to be, or one who receives life.
 And “father” means one from whom life is derived.
-Thus when we say that Jesus Christ is the Son of God, it should be understood to mean that He was created or give life or caused to exist by the Almighty God.
+Thus, when we say that Jesus Christ is the Son of God, it should be understood to mean that He was created or given life or caused to exist by the Almighty God.
 And so to say that God cannot be the Father of Jesus Christ just because He has no wife is, from a spiritual standpoint, very unreasonable.